because life matters...

-Beginning Thursday, June 15, 2023 The Wilkinsburg Farmers Market will happen 4:00 PM to 6:00 PM every Thursday until the end of the season.
+The Wilkinsburg Farmers Market happens 4:00 PM to 6:00 PM every Thursday until the end of the season.

 The Wilkinsburg Thursday Open Market is coordinated by the Wilkinsburg Chamber of Commerce, which offers an opportunity to be part of the greater community, to promote business, art, non-profit and civic organizations, and government agencies.

 The Wilkinsburg Pollinator Garden Group appeared at a table at the newly-renovated/old Train Station building on April 15, 2023.
 This event was sponsored by the Wilkinsburg Community Development Corporation